Skip to main content

 Hour bank (+/-) = no adjustment

-A half day absence is automatically registered with half of the day’s standard hours—regardless of when during the day the absence occurs.
+A half day of absence is automatically registered with half of the day’s standard hours—regardless of when during the day the absence occurs.

 The hour bank is adjusted by the difference between the day’s standard hours and the sum of registered absence and registered work hours.